habi/acinar-analysis-manuscript/manuscript.md

 Non-destructive three-dimensional imaging is best suited to acquire data sets that can be used to easily detect, delineate, and study large amounts of single acini.
 This has been shown by Vasilescu et al. [@doi:10.1073/pnas.1215112109].
 In their study, they reconstructed 22 mouse acini from tomographic data sets of four 12 weeks old mice (at least postnatal day 84, fully developed lungs) and compared those with scanning electron microscope images of acinar silicone rubber casts.
+Haberthür et al. [@doi:10.1152/japplphysiol.00642.2013] analyzed the volume, surface area, and number of alveoli of 43 individual acini of three adult rats (day 60) in tomographic datasets obtained by synchrotron radiation based X-ray tomographic microscopy.
 Similarly, Kizhakke Puliyakote et al. [@doi:10.1152/japplphysiol.00317.2016] analyzed the volume of 32 mouse acini from six animals, as well as the branching pattern of their internal airways.
 All prior work known to us has analyzed considerably fewer acini than the 268 acini presented here and focuses only on a time point, at which the lungs of the animals are already fully developed while our data spans the postnatal days 4 to 60.